zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 ## Reduce for building values

-Reduce can do much more than simply summarize data.
-It can be used to build data.
-As an example, imagine a shopping cart consisting of a simple unidimensional array containgin all items the user has added, including repeated items.
+Reduce can do much more than simply summarize data; it can also be used to build data structures.
+For example, consider a shopping cart represented by a simple one-dimensional array containing all the items a user has added, including duplicates.

-Now let's say we would like to build a complete shopping cart, containing both the amount and the price of each item that was added.
-If we take a moment to think about the essence of the reduce() function, we will realize the following:

-Since reduce iterates over an array and combine its elements into a single value, we could iterate over the existing shopping cart and combine its elements into another, more complex object:
+If we want to create a complete shopping cart that includes both the quantity and the price of each item, we should reflect on the essence of the reduce() function.
+Since reduce iterates over an array and combines its elements into a single value, we can use it to transform our existing shopping cart into a more complex object:

 ```javascript